haoyuanli93/XRaySimulation/README.md

 # Essential To-Do list
 1. Add unit test module
 2. Release a stable version.
+3. Add functions to calculate quantities with prism

 # Potential To-Do List
 The following feature has not been implemented